lakinsm/amrplusplus-shiny/README.md

 ## Useage

 AMR++ Shiny has instructions built into the App describing each step.
-You will need the following files that are output from the AMR++ Nextflow pipeline:
+You will need the following files that are output from the AMR++ Nextflow pipeline (NOTE: the MEGARes annotation file must match the version of the file used in the AMR++ Nextflow pipeline):

 **Resistome analysis alone:**